Memories of the Phonograph

 Listen to Italian version of Downtown, Ciao, Ciao

-WATCH one of the definitive examples of someone incorporating memories with their record albums.
+WATCH one of the definitive examples of someone associating memories with their record albums.
 Rob, played by John Cusack in the movie High Fidelity, decides to reorganize his record albums.
 How does he do it?

 "Chronological?